 Nigerian Christians: ‘We are on the run’

-What ISIS has done in Iraq, Boko Haram is doing in Nigeria, a Nigerian cleric says.
+What ISIS has done in Iraq, an extremist group that is located primarily in Northern Nigeria is doing in Nigeria, a Nigerian cleric says.

 ”The news is really bad.
 When they attacked our hometown, we decided to vacate the place.
 In Michika and surrounding areas, soldiers were running away.
 Some of them were killed or wounded and lot of people were also running for their lives,” Rev. Samuel Dali, President of the Church of the Brethren in Nigeria, told World Watch Monitor as he was on the run, a few meters from the Cameroon border.